k7f/ascesis/README.md

 ### Single arrow

-The simplest _fat arrow rule_ defines a single arrow, for example, `a => b`, as in the body of the `Arrow` structure defined below.
-An instance of the `Arrow` structure is created in the body of the `Main` structure definition.
+The simplest _fat arrow rule_ defines a single-arrow structure.
+For example, below is the rule `a => b`, which is the entire contents of the `Arrow` structure definition.
+The `Arrow` structure is in turn instantiated in the body of the `Main` structure definition.

 ```rust
 ces Arrow { a => b }
 ces Main { Arrow() }
 ```

-Structure `Main` cannot be instantiated explicitly.
+The `Main` structure cannot be instantiated explicitly.
 Instead, the instantiation of `Main` is performed when a `.ces` file containing its definition is being interpreted.
 All structure identifiers defined in a file must be unique.